 One last thing: How exactly should your image look so it fits in the News Feed, timeline, or stream?

 There’s so much to consider in creating great images for social media—for me, the size and shape tend to get locked in before I even realize what’s happened.
 Yet the size and shape — the height, width, and orientation — are the elements that most influence how an image will appear in a social media stream.

-Ideal image sizes for social media
+Ideal social media image sizes for your posts

 Image sizes are a huge topic to cover.

-Most of the major social media channels like Facebook and Twitter now give you added control over how your profile picture and cover photo look.
+Also, most of the major social media channels like Facebook and Twitter now give you added control over how your profile picture and cover photo look.
 You get some really neat tools to resize and scale these pictures until they’re pixel perfect.

 Here’s the process for a Facebook cover photo, for example.